o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 linkTitle: Desync Audit Trail
 ---

-When the Client and Server disagree on the value of a networked variable, a desync occurs.
-Desyncs can be extremely difficult to debug which is where the Multiplayer Desync Audit Trail can help.
+When a client and server disagree on the value of a networked variable, a desync occurs.
+Desyncs can be extremely difficult to debug which is where the *Multiplayer Desync Audit Trail* can help.

-The Multiplayer Desync Audit Trail is a tool available with the Multiplayer Gem in Debug environments.
-It details all network desyncs that occur and categorizes network activity leading up to a desync to attempt to root cause the desync itself.
+The Multiplayer Desync Audit Trail is a tool available with the multiplayer gem for `debug`-configuration builds.
+It details all network desyncs that occur and categorizes network activity leading up to a desync, allowing you to root cause the desync itself.

 ![Audit Trail Overlay](/images/user-guide/gems/reference/multiplayer/audit_trail_default.png)

-The Audit Trail will capture a desync including the Input ID and Host Frame it occurred on.
+The Audit Trail will capture a desync including the input ID and host frame it occurred on.
 For every desync, the UI will list all the captured activity leading to the desync.
-The depth of this history can be controlled by a CVar.
+The depth of this history can be controlled by a cvar.

 ## Configuration
 Various CVARs can be modified to enable additional data capture.
 Enabling additional capture both adds a performance cost and density to the Audit Trail.
 If you require capturing a longer event history, consider raising *net_DebutAuditTrail_HistorySize*.